TEALSK12/introduction-to-computer-science/lesson_13.md

     -   Remind students about the iterative process of programming
         -   Students may get frustrated throughout this activity; remind them that requiring multiple attempts to find the right solution is normal.
 2. Activity
-    -   Students should complete the ["Triangles, Squares, and Stars, Oh My!"](lab_13.md) activity individually.
+    -   Students should complete the ["Triangles and Squares and Stars, Oh My!"](lab_13.md) activity individually.
         -   Point out that the shapes in part 2.1 are not necessarily listed from easiest to hardest, and that the scripts need not be written in the given order.
         -  Here is a [Geometry Cheat Sheet](https://www.math-salamanders.com/image-files/geometry-cheat-sheet-2-2d-shapes.gif) by Math Salamanders showing various shapes and their respective angles.
 It can be presented to students as a reference during the activity and/or enlarged and placed at the front of the classroom for use throughout unit 2.
     -   When students finish, have them turn in their project using whatever procedures you have set up.